-Hyaluronic acid is at least one of the keys to hydrated, good-looking skin!
+Hyaluronic acid is one of the keys to hydrated, good-looking skin.

 Hyaluronic acid is a humectant that draws in moisture from the outside.
-It is able to hold 1000x its own body weight in water.
+This little molecule is able to hold 1000x its own body weight in water.

-Ever woken up after a night of too many alcoholic drinks and gazed in wonder at how you managed to age a decade overnight? (we have!)
+Ever woken up after a night of alcoholic drinks and gazed in wonder at how you aged a decade overnight (we have!)?
 This is an example of the aging effect of dehydration.
-Hyaluronic acid helps with that—but may not be able to reverse a hang over…
+Hyaluronic acid helps.

-Using it regularly in your skin care also helps prevent aging concerns like fine lines and wrinkles, dull and patchy skin.
+Using it regularly in your skin care helps prevent aging concerns like fine lines, wrinkles, dull and patchy skin.

 How Does It Work?

-A serum has the potential to deliver the most bang for your buck.
-These are often combined with other potent goodies like vitamin C. Moisturizers with hyaluronic acid come second.
+A hyaluronic acid serum can deliver the most bang for your buck, and are often combined with other potent goodies like vitamin C.

-The easiest way to use hyaluronic acid is in a serum:
+The easiest way to use hyaluronic acid for skin is a serum:

-- Apply on your face every night before going to bed.
-There are water-based hyaluronic acid serums available that are best for oily/combination skin.
-And oil based hyaluronic acid serum are best for normal/dry skin.
+- Water-based hyaluronic acid serums are best for oily/combination skin.
+Oil based serums are best for normal/dry skin.

-- Or add simple pure hyaluronic acid to a moisturizing cream you already use!
+- Or add pure hyaluronic acid to a moisturizing cream you already use!

 - *Note: while HA helps with moisture, it usually isn’t enough by itself.
-Dry and aging skin need some sort of oil and/or emollient, so if you choose to use pure hyaluronic acid, do use it with a moisturizer or cream
+Dry and aging skins need some sort of oil and/or emollient—so if you use pure hyaluronic acid, use it with a moisturizer or cream

 Hyaluronic Acid FAQs: